Q & A Library

 U.S. tilapia consumption was 1.5 million tons in 2003 and is expected to rise to 2.5 million tons by 2010, the researchers reported.
 After analyzing farmed tilapia from various commercial sources, they found that it contained less than a half a gram of omega-3 fatty acids per 100 grams of fish - similar to amounts found in flounder and swordfish.
 Farmed salmon and trout tested a little better, but still contained only dismal amounts.

+So, is tilapia healthy?
 I would not characterize eating farmed tilapia as "dangerous," but there are certainly better choices out there.
 If I were you, I would avoid tilapia and stick to the fish I recommend for their omega-3 content.
 Wild Alaskan salmon is much more expensive than many other types of fish - if you can't afford it or can't find it locally, canned salmon and sardines will give you omega-3s.
 I especially like canned wild sockeye salmon from Alaska.

 Andrew Weil, M.D.